online doctor logo

 What does herpes look like on your tongue?

-Initially, you may notice redness, swelling, itchiness, bumps on your tongue or pain in a specific region.
+Initially, you may notice redness, swelling, itchiness, bumps on your tongue, or pain in a specific region.
 The sore will appear at this site.
-Next, a white mark can appear on the tongue and develop into yellowish ulcers.
+Next, a white mark can appear on the language and develop into yellowish ulcers.

 What does herpes sore look like?